mavens-group/mavens-group.github.io/webpage/content/news/2026-PRM/index.md

 ---
-title: "Mahshook's work on ML published in PRM"
+title: "New Paper in PRM: Machine Learning for Quantum Defect Hosts"

 date: 2026-05-12
 profile: false